3 Software Design

 As software developers, we need to be flexible to these changes.

-Finally, the analysis stage might also include conversations about such things as security and privacy, and the potential unintended consequences (and subsequent strategies required to mitigate said unintended consequences) related to the solution you are designing.
+Finally, the analysis stage might also include conversations about security and privacy, and the potential unintended consequences (and subsequent strategies required to mitigate said unintended consequences) related to the solution you are designing.
 For more information on this, check out the ACM’s Future of Computing Academy’s It’s Time To Do Something: Mitigating The Negative Impacts Of Computing Through A Change To The Peer Review Process.

 In short, the analysis stage represents any points in the development process where we stop and reflect on what we are doing and why we are doing it, and any time we critically assess the solution, our methods, our implementation, or the outcomes they might produce.